(Not So) Quick Bites - Episode 3 - Writing About Writer's Block

 Having a proper outline will help you to write the actual report that is presenting facts in a clear and engaging way, without coming across as condescending.
 Most likely, the reason you are writing the report at all is because it is the most important part of the project.

-And yes, I’ve been trying to write intentionally vague about the ‘project’, because even though I’m a penetration tester, I feel these skills can transfer EASILY between any technical profession (or maybe even other types of writers!).
+And yes, I've been trying to write intentionally vague about the 'project,' because even though I'm a penetration tester, I feel these skills can transfer easily between any technical profession (or maybe even other types of writers!).

-Tip #5 - Get to writing.
+Tip #5: Get to Writing

 To be honest, this might be the most important part of the list.
-Quite frankly, it’s at the bottom of the tips because if you follow it correctly, you may not have gotten to the other tips that I wrote.
-Heh.
+Quite frankly, it's at the bottom of the tips because if you follow it correctly, you may not have gotten to the other tips that I wrote.
 Ready?

 Get to writing.